General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

+\gls{era} introduces a different optimization paradigm. \autocite{chennakesavalu2025aligning} Unlike \gls{ppo} or \gls{dpo}, \gls{era} uses gradient-based objectives to guide word-by-word generation with explicit reward functions, converging to a physics-inspired probability distribution that allows fine control over the generation process.

-\paragraph{Agents} Agent-based frameworks leveraging \glspl{llm}, deeply explained in \Cref{sec:agents}, have emerged as approaches for autonomous molecular and materials generation, demonstrating capabilities that extend beyond simple prompting or fine-tuning by incorporating iterative feedback loops, tool integration, and human-\gls{ai} collaboration.
-The \modelname{dZiner} framework implements this approach for the inverse design of materials, where agents input initial \gls{smiles} strings with optimization task descriptions and generate validated candidate molecules by retrieving domain knowledge from the literature.\autocite{ansari2024dziner} It also uses domain-expert surrogate models to evaluate the required property in the new molecule/material.
-These surrogate models are highly customizable to the desired property and give the user the option to train their own \gls{ml} model or using an existing \gls{sota} model. \textcite{ansari2024dziner} demonstrated \modelname{dZiner}'s capabilities in generating surfactants for critical micelle concentration reduction, WDR5 inhibitors, and optimizing \gls{mof} organic linkers for \ce{CO2} adsorption.
-The \modelname{CLADD} framework adopts a \gls{rag}-enhanced multi-agent approach where specialized teams including \enquote{Planning}, \enquote{Knowledge Graph}, and \enquote{Molecular Understanding} collaborate to dynamically retrieve and integrate external biochemical knowledge for drug discovery tasks without requiring domain-specific fine-tuning.\autocite{lee2025rag-enhanced}
+\paragraph{Agents} Agent-based frameworks leveraging \glspl{llm}, explained in \Cref{sec:agents}, have emerged as approaches for autonomous molecular and materials generation, demonstrating capabilities that extend beyond simple prompting or fine-tuning by incorporating iterative feedback loops, tool integration, and human-\gls{ai} collaboration.
+The \modelname{dZiner} framework exemplifies this approach for the inverse design of materials, where agents input initial \gls{smiles} strings with optimization task descriptions and generate validated candidate molecules by retrieving domain knowledge from the literature.\autocite{ansari2024dziner} It also uses domain-expert surrogate models to evaluate the required property in the new molecule/material.